tsnellgrove/dark_castle3/doc/to_do.md

 - Monolithic machines have way too many attributes to keep track of
 - The Entrance 'Go South' vs. 'Go East / West' use cases are very different ('Go East / West' is much more complex)... attempting to use the same Monolithic Machine for both leads to *many* attributes with Null value in the 'Go South' case.

 4) The problematic 'travel_effect' implementation led me to the solution of Modular Machines.
 The fundamental idea is that the Machine class definition is the same for all Machines but that the Conditions and Results are separate objects that are attributes of each Machine.
-This approach allows for much greater re-use.
+This modular approach allows for much greater re-use.
+Having a single Machine class definition does impose some constraints - but that's not an all bad thing - constraints create structure.
 We'll take a look at how the Modular Machine and it's components in detail in the next section.

 High Level Appliction Flow:
 To understand Machines it helps to first understand the high-level module call flow of the Dark Castle app.